 Example: Under our High Option coverage you pay \$25 per office visit when you see your PCP or specialist.
 Under the Standard Option coverage, your office visit copay is \$30 for visits to your PCP or \$50 per visit to a specialist.

-Deductible A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for those services.
+A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for those services.
+Copayments do not count toward any deductible.